LagoVista/docs/guides/generalintro.md

-Learn how to set up, what they are and how they get used within NuvIoT.
+This guide will walk you through:

+1. What they are
+1. What they are used for
+1. How to maintain them
+    1. Add
+    1. Edit
+    1. Delete

-**_NOTE:  The Guide Steps cannot be out of sequence (currently)_**
+**NOTE:  The Guide Steps should not be _used_ out of sequence (currently)**
 This has to do with the underlying demo DB and data reset abilities that we haven't created yet.